pronovic/smartapp-sdk/docs/index.rst

 .. image:: https://coveralls.io/repos/github/pronovic/smartapp-sdk/badge.svg?branch=main
     :target: https://coveralls.io/github/pronovic/smartapp-sdk?branch=main

-smartapp-sdk is a Python library to build a `webhook-based SmartApp <https://developer-preview.smartthings.com/docs/connected-servic es/smartapp-basics/>`_ for the `SmartThings platform <https://www.smartthings.com/>`_.
+smartapp-sdk is a Python library to build a `webhook-based SmartApp <https://developer.smartthings.com/docs/connected-services/smartapp-basics/>`_ for the `SmartThings platform <https://www.smartthings.com/>`_.

 The SDK is intended to be easy to use no matter how you choose to structure your code, whether that's a traditional Python webapp (such as FastAPI on Uvicorn) or a serverless application (such as AWS Lambda).

-The SDK handles all the mechanics of the `webhook lifecycle interface <https://developer-preview.smartthings.com/docs/connected-serv ices/lifecycles/>`_ on your behalf.
-You just implement a single endpoint to accept the SmartApp webhook requests, and a single callba ck class where you define specialized behavior for the webhook events.
+The SDK handles all the mechanics of the `SmartThings webhook lifecycle interface <https://developer.smartthings.com/docs/connected-services/lifecycles/>`_ on your behalf.
+You just implement a single endpoint to accept the SmartApp webhook requests, and a single callback class where you define specialized behavior for the webhook events.
 A clean `attrs <https://www.attrs.org/en/stable/>`_ object interface is exposed for use by your callback.
+The attrs interface has been designed to match the JSON interface documented by SmartThings.
+If you have questions about the shape of the data or the way the lifecyle interface works, the SmartThings documentation is your best source of information.

 *Note: As of January 2025, I have migrated my home automation infrastructure from SmartThings to Home Assistant, so I no longer actively use this software.
 I will continue to maintain the library, keeping dependencies up-to-date and supporting new Python versions, etc.  Time permitting, I will also continue to accept GitHub issues for bug fixes and enhancement requests.
 If you submit an issue, please keep in mind that I no longer have a SmartThings environment to test with, so I will expect you to coordinate with me on testing before I release any changes.*